 As with other sectors, the mobile industry is expected to respond to more demanding stakeholder expectations.
-This year, for the first time, poor management of the sustainability agenda appears in EY's report, The top 10 risks in telecommunications, ranking fifth, reflecting its growing prominence.5 High energy consumption acts as an impediment to many operators' net-zero ambitions, and future business growth will be linked to operators' ability to address challenges related to digital exclusion, data privacy and circularity.
+Poor management of the sustainability agenda appears in EY's report 'Top 10 risks for telecommunications in 2024', ranking fourth, reflecting its growing prominence.
+High energy consumption acts as an impediment to many operators' net-zero ambitions, and future business growth will be linked to operators' ability to address challenges related to digital exclusion, data privacy and circularity.